Driving without insurance: what are the penalties?

 - If the other driver isn’t insured, or refuses to give you their insurance details, make a formal complaint to the police.

-- You should also contact your insurance provider as soon as possible.
+- Contact your insurance provider as soon as possible.
 They’ll have access to MID to find out if the other driver is insured or not.

 - If you have a comprehensive policy and it includes an uninsured driver promise, your no-claims discount and excess should be protected.